 1897

-Carl Seashore was named director of the Iowa Psychological Laboratory.
+Carl Emil Seashore was named director of the Iowa Psychological Laboratory.
+Seashore conducted research in psychoacoustics, designing experiments and instrumentation to measure dimensions of sound.
 He spent the first summer supervising a soundproofed room in Schaeffer Hall, the department’s new headquarters.
 Referred to as a “giant thermos bottle”, was believed to be the first in the world.

 • Photo